 Let’s explore the risks of heart disease during menopause and provide practical recommendations to help manage menopause heart health.

-The Connection Between Menopause and Heart Disease
+How Are Menopause and Heart Disease Connected?

 Menopause and heart disease are closely connected, with the transition often marked by an increased risk of developing heart problems.
 During menopause, women experience a natural drop in estrogen, a hormone known for its protective effect on the cardiovascular system.